Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-dSnqRq1hLZY,136.4,145.46666666666667.md

 ### Transcript

-> haven't finalized production on the mug just yet it's something that we're gonna
+> so where's the mug so we unfortunately haven't finalized production on the mug just yet it's something that we're gonna roll out further down the line